oscarngolo/p-dice/README.md

 -18th december 2018

+## By
--By swanapole shilla
+swanapole shilla

 ## Description
 -This is a two-player die game where each player is given a chance to roll the die and gain scores from the number on the die.
-A player is allowed to hold their chance and pass it on to the next player or continue rolling the die.
+-A player is allowed to hold their chance and pass it on to the next player or continue rolling the die.

 ## image
 <img src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcR7ZKGiZKPH1TWRxxBQNWLY5YDZt4wOnGd7QM59ItNMHgag3zFB">